IBM/credit-risk-workshop-cpd/workshop/watson-knowledge-catalog-user/README.md

 ![Mortgage profile with masked columsn](../images/wkc-user/wkc-user-mortgage-profile.png)

 * Lineage is captured for every data asset in a catalog.
 It keeps track of where it came from, any updates or changes that have been made to its metadata and any movement of the data outside of the catalog.
-Click on the `Activities` tab to view the data asset lineage.
+Click on the `Activities` button to view the data asset lineage.

 ![Mortgage data lineage](../images/wkc-user/wkc-user-lineage.png)

-* Click on any node to see the detail pane on the right.
+* Click on `See details` on any node to see the detail pane on the right.
 Do this for every node in the lineage graph to see what is tracked.

 ## Conclusion